kodonnellredhat/sno-nuc/README.md

 This is the agent waiting for the service
 ![boot-bootstrap](images/boot-bootstrap.jpg)

+Once this step is complete the node will reboot into the new OpenShift image that the agent wrote to the local storage device on the nuc.

 ### Interact with the agent and rhcos via cmd

 - bootstrap status